hneutr/webwebpage/docs/index.md

 ---

-# webweb!
+# webweb

-a tool for creating, displaying, and sharing interactive network visualizations on the web designed for simplicity and ease of use.
+webweb is a tool for creating, displaying, and sharing interactive network visualizations on the web, designed for simplicity and ease of use.
+As an example, here's a network of character co-occurrences constructed by [Hunter Wapman](http://hneutr.github.io/) from the novel _Infinite Jest_.

 {% include webweb.html webweb_json=site.data.infinite_jest responsive=true %}

 ## features

-- simple and configurable model
+- simple, lightweight, intuitive, and configurable
+- `python`, `networkx`, and `MATLAB` support
-- easy to share (one file, no dependencies)
+- easy to share (one html file, no dependencies)
 - easy to embed
-- does what you need it to (multiple networks, layered networks)
-- interfaces for multiple languages (`python`, `MATLAB`) and libraries (`networkx`)
+- supports metadata, communities, weighted, and multi-layer networks

 ---

-## How do I run it?
+## the simplest example

 {% include code_switcher.html code_options="python---matlab" switcher_name="simple-code" %}